(syllabus and calendar)

 An abstract class should have one or more abstract methods.

 An abstract method is a template for defining a method.
-It specifies the parameter signature and the return type.
-Nothing more.
+It specifies the parameter signature and the return type, nothing more.

 An abstract class permits partial implementation at its level, and requires complete implementation at the subclass level(s).